South African Class 26 4-8-4: Drawback

 The Red Devil's great power, however, also turned out to be its one fault.
 The Class 25NC already had problems with wheelslip and the much more powerful Class 26, with essentially identical dimensions as them, was much worse.
 It was a poor performer at starting or at low speeds on steep gradients.
 On its first working run from Pretoria to Witbank in Transvaal, a signal stop on a 1 in 50 (2%) gradient resulted in great struggles to restart, eventually causing about 20 minutes of delay.
 Neither the Herdner valves nor the air sanding seemed able to overcome these problems.

 Similar projects

-In a sense, the outstanding success achieved with the South African Class 26 can be considered as the final spasms of a dying breed.
+The success achieved with the South African Class 26 can be considered as the final development of a dying breed.
 Although it ended up as the most efficient and powerful steam locomotive on South African rails, electric and diesel-electric locomotives had already nearly completely replaced steam by the early 1980s and the project was halted with only the one prototype ever built.